josephg/egwalker-paper/reg-text.typ

 If the branch of $k$ events comes first in the topological sort, the replay algorithm first applies $k$ events, then retreats $k$ events, applies $m$ events, and finally advances $k$ events again.
 Asymptotically, $O(k+m)$ calls to apply/retreat/advance are required regardless of the order of traversal, although in practice the algorithm is faster if $k<m$ since we don't need to retreat/advance on the branch that is visited last.

-Each apply/retreat/advance requires one or two traversals of the order statistic tree, and at most one traversal of the ID-keyed B-tree.
+Each apply/retreat/advance requires one or two traversals of first B-tree, and at most one traversal of the second B-tree.
 The upper bound on the number of entries in each tree (including placeholders) is $2(k+m)+1$, since each event generates at most one new record and one placeholder split.
 Since the trees are balanced, the cost of each traversal is $O(log(k+m))$.
 Overall, the cost of merging branches with $k$ and $m$ events is therefore $O((k+m) log(k+m))$.

-To determine the worst-case complexity of replaying an event graph with $n$ events, note that each event is applied exactly once, and before each event we can at most retreat or advance each prior event once.
+We can also give an upper bound on the complexity of replaying an event graph with $n$ events.
+Each event is applied exactly once, and before each event we retreat or advance each prior event at most once, at $O(log n)$ cost.
-The overall worst-case complexity of the algorithm is therefore $O(n^2 log n)$; however, this case is unlikely to occur in realistic collaborative text editing scenarios.
+The worst-case complexity of the algorithm is therefore $O(n^2 log n)$, but this case is unlikely to occur in practice.

 == Storing the event graph <storage>

-The event graph can be stored on disk in a very compact way by using a few compression tricks that take advantage of the ways that people typically write text documents: namely, they tend to insert or delete consecutive sequences of characters, and less frequently hit backspace or move the cursor to a new location.
+To store the event graph compactly on disk, we developed a compression technique that takes advantage of how people typically write text documents: namely, they tend to insert or delete consecutive sequences of characters, and less frequently hit backspace or move the cursor to a new location.
-Eg-walker's event graph storage format is heavily inspired by the Automerge CRDT library @automerge-storage @automerge-columnar, which in turn uses ideas from column-oriented databases @Abadi2013 @Stonebraker2005.
-Some additional bit packing tricks were copied from the Yjs CRDT library @yjs.
+Eg-walker's event graph storage format is inspired by the Automerge CRDT library @automerge-storage @automerge-columnar, which in turn uses ideas from column-oriented databases @Abadi2013 @Stonebraker2005.
+We also borrow some bit-packing tricks from the Yjs CRDT library @yjs.

 We first topologically sort the events in the graph.
 Different replicas may sort the set differently, but locally to one replica we can identify an event by its index in this sorted order.
 Then we store different properties of events in separate byte sequences called _columns_, which are then combined into one file with a simple header.